Stretford: Transport

-Stretford Metrolink station is part of the Manchester Metrolink tram system and lies on the Altrincham to Bury line.
+Stretford tram stop is part of the Manchester Metrolink tram system and lies on the Altrincham to Bury line.
 Trams leave about every six minutes between 7:15 and 18:30, but every 12 minutes at other times of the day.

 The nearest railway station is Trafford Park, on the Liverpool to Manchester line.
 Services are roughly every two hours in each direction, with extra services calling during the peak hours.

 The 20 acre Trafford Park Euroterminal rail freight terminal, opened in 1993, is in the Gorse Hill area of Stretford.
 It cost £11 million and has the capacity to deal with 100,000 containers a year.
 The containers are handled by two huge gantry cranes, the noise from which has led to complaints from some local residents.

 The town has good access to the motorway network.
 Junction 7 of the M60 is just to the north of Stretford's boundary with Sale and the A56 road gives easy access to the south, as well as to Manchester city centre in the other direction.

 Cycle paths exist as part of the Trafford cycle initiative.

 Manchester Airport, the busiest in the UK outside London, is about 9 mi to the south of Stretford.
 Frequent bus and tram services can be taken to get there from Stretford, though taking the tram will require a change of services at Cornbrook.